wangywUST/wangywust.github.io/llm-course-2025.md

 ### In-Course Question Answering

-In each class, the students will be asked several questions.
-Every student can only answer every question for one time.
-The student who correctly answer the question for the first time will be granted 1 credit.
-The final scores will be calculated based on the accumulated credits in the whole semester.
+In each class, students will be asked several questions.
+Each student can only answer each question one time.
+The student who correctly answers a question for the first time and explain the answer clearly to all the classmates will be granted 1 credit.
+The final scores will be calculated based on the accumulated credits throughout the whole semester.

 ### Final Projects